polimi-cmls-2025/International-Love/README.md

   </tr>
 </table>
 </div>

-Simultaneously, the measurePot() function continuously reads the values of various potentiometers.
-In the main loop(), the Arduino then maps these potentiometer readings to specific control parameters for SuperCollider based on which LED is active.
-For instance, if the active LED indicates the "wave" module is selected, a specific potentiometer's value will be assigned to control a synthesizer waveform's volume.
-Similarly, other potentiometers are routed to control "FX" or "FILT" parameters depending on their associated active LED.
-All this sensor data is then packaged into a single, comma-separated string, enclosed by < and > characters, and sent continuously over the serial port.
-This data stream allows SuperCollider to receive real-time updates from our physical interface.

 #### Supercollider:
 SuperCollider works as our software synthesizer controlled externally, integrating MIDI input for note playback with dynamic parameter control via a serial port.
 Upon execution, the code first prepares the SuperCollider server and initializes the MIDI system, enabling the program to receive and interpret musical performance data from an external (but can also be virtual) MIDI keyboard.
 This allows for standard note-on and note-off events to trigger and sustain/release sounds.